-I think the Opportunity Process highlights for me: I think the Opportunity Process highlights for my Network:
+I think the Opportunity Process highlights for me: I think the Opportunity Process highlights for my Network: Turnicular appointment in the second managing for my recording

 Goal setting

 When we plan to make changes, it is helpful to have some way to set goals and track our progress towards those goals.
 Journaling can support this, and we shall touch on that later.
 You may also find this fun Goal Setting Snakes and Ladders tool helpful.
 It invites you not only to reflect on the goals you plan to work towards but also the steps you plan to take, possible obstacles and how you plan to overcome them, and rewards for the steps you plan to take to help remain motivated.